 What employers can do to support and protect transgender employees

-It is important to understand how your employees identify themselves so you properly address them and comply with their needs.
-To do this, familiarize yourself with the correct definitions of terminology like "transgender."
+It is important to understand how your employees identify themselves so you can properly address them and comply with their needs.
+To do this, familiarize yourself with the correct definitions of terminology like “transgender.”

-PFLAG defines "transgender" as a term describing a person's gender identity that does not necessarily match their assigned sex at birth.
-It can sometimes be referred to as "trans," "female to male (FTM)," "male to female (MTF)," "assigned male at birth (AMAB)," "assigned female at birth (AFAB)," "genderqueer" or "gender-expansive."
+PFLAG defines “transgender” as describing a person’s gender identity that does not necessarily match their assigned sex at birth.
+It can sometimes be referred to as “trans,” “female to male (FTM),” “male to female (MTF),” “assigned male at birth (AMAB),” “assigned female at birth (AFAB),” “genderqueer” or “gender-expansive.”

 Other common terms you should have a clear understanding of are “gender,” “cisgender,” “gender nonconforming,” “intersex,” “LGBTQ+” and “nonbinary.”
 Although definitions can vary by state, you can find a complete definition of working terms on the PFLAG National Glossary of Terms.

-Regardless of the lack of comprehensive state or federal anti-discrimination laws, employers can enhance diversity and inclusion in the workplace by making and enforcing internal policies.
+Regardless of what state or federal nondiscrimination protections apply to each of your employees, you can enhance diversity and inclusion in the workplace by making and enforcing inclusive internal policies.

-When you introduce new inclusive policies into your company handbook internally or through a PEO service, be sure to host mandatory training seminars to inform your staff of the changes.
+When you introduce new inclusive policies into your company handbook internally or through a PEO service, host mandatory training seminars to inform your staff of the changes.
 If you are still unsure of how to create a diverse and inclusive workplace, you can reach out to LGBT+ experts for assistance in ensuring that your business practices are LGBT+ inclusive.

 “It is not a matter of if a transgender person will join your workplace, but when,” said Branstetter.
 “Discrimination against transgender people can be prevented with HR policies reflecting the legal and moral necessity to foster an inclusive workplace.”